dazzaXx/ModernJVS/README.md

-# ModernJVS-Updated-libgpiod
+# ModernJVS

-ModernJVS is an emulator for I/O boards in arcade machines that use the JVS protocol.
+ModernJVS is fork of OpenJVS, an emulator for I/O boards in arcade machines that use the JVS protocol.
 It requires a USB RS485 converter, or an official OpenJVS HAT.

-##

-As using sysfs is now deprecated in newer linux kernels, this software no longer worked properly on them.
-It has now been updated to use the new modern libgpiod library for the sense pin, with backwards-compatible support for sysfs if needed.
-The overall code has also been optimized and new features added.
-Updated with help from Github Copilot.

-~dazzaXx

-##
+Updated to use libgpiod, with backwards-compatible support for the now deprecated sysfs.
+Optimized code and new features, as well as support to the Raspberry Pi 5.

 The following arcade boards are supported: